We are committed to making the electricity system fairer and to giving households and businesses more control over their

-The National Energy Customer Framework will be implemented in Queensland on 1 July 2015.
-The National Energy Customer Framework will benefit consumers by giving them better tools to engage confidently in the retail market, and better support if they are in financial hardship.
+The National Energy Customer Framework was implemented in Queensland on 1 July 2015.
+The National Energy Customer Framework benefits consumers by giving them better tools to engage confidently in the retail market, and better support if they are in financial hardship.